Ariana Grande Talks Love With Mac Miller, Shows Off Abs On Cover Of Cosmopolitan

 The April issue of Cosmopolitan hits newsstands on March 7 to read the full interview with Ariana Grande.

-[Featured Image by Kevin Mazur / Stringer / Getty Images]
+[Featured Image by Kevin Mazur/Stringer/Getty Images]